 Two personnel are the same species if there is any species of which they are both members.
-For example, Spock (who is Vulcan and Human) and K'Ehleyr (who is Klingon and Human) will not be stopped if selected by Racial Tension, because they both have Human as a species.
+For example, Spock (who is Vulcan and Human) and K'Ehleyr (who is Klingon and Human) cannot be chosen for the first option on Unlikely Pair, because they both have Human as a species.
 However, both would be targets for Hate Crime, because Spock is the only Vulcan and K'Ehleyr is the only Klingon.
 And if they are in play when Seek Out New Life is triggered, they will prevent the download of any Vulcan, Human, or Klingon, including personnel who also have another species: for example, to download Daniel Kwan, you would need his two species (which are Human and Napean) to not be in play.
 See humanoid.